-One of the best ways to get to the beaches on the South Coast is to take the Grand Pacific Drive, a 138 km touring route south of Sydney that travels over the Sea Cliff Bridge, a marvel of engineering, and along the coast past the gorgeous beaches of Wollongong to the Farm and Mystics Beach at Shellharbour (the South Coast's only National Surfing Reserve).
+One of the best ways to get to the beaches on the NSW South Coast is to take the Grand Pacific Drive, a 138 km touring route south of Sydney that travels over the Sea Cliff Bridge, a marvel of engineering, and along the coast past the gorgeous beaches of Wollongong to The Farm and Mystics Beach at Shellharbour (the South Coast's only National Surfing Reserve).
 Venture farther south for more splendid beaches including some of the whitest sands in the world at Hyams Beach in Jervis Bay, a haven for dolphins and seals.
-There are plenty of places to stay on the South Coast.

 Just over an hour’s drive north of Sydney, the beaches of the Central Coast offer seaside holidays at their laid-back best, from the surf beaches of Terrigal and Norah Head, to the relaxed 2 km stretch of Avoca Beach.
 Further north is the Legendary Pacific Coast, a gorgeous touring route through national parks, verdant hinterlands and along splendid coast to great surfing spots such as Merewether, Crescent Head and Lennox Head.

-Experience the exceptional surf culture of the North Coast and ride the waves at Lennox Head.
+Experience the exceptional surf culture of the NSW North Coast and ride the waves at Lennox Head.
 Admire the natural surroundings of Tallow Beach which is a scenic bridge between Cape Byron State Conservation Area and the Broken Head Nature Reserve.
 Enjoy excellent snorkeling and diving off beaches within the Solitary Islands Marine Park in Coffs Harbour.

-Check out the waves on the South Coast at National Surfing Reserve beaches such as The Farm and Mystics within Killalea State Park.
+Check out the waves on the NSW South Coast at National Surfing Reserve beaches such as The Farm and Mystics within Killalea State Park.
 Explore one of the many rock pools scattered along Wollongong's coastline, including those at Austinmer Beach.
 Discover some of Jervis Bay's most beautiful beaches on the easy hour-long White Sands Walk.

 Enjoy Sydney's beaches like a local by following these simple beach safety tips